divya06122001/AWS_Projects/Automatically_STARTandSTOP_EC2/Step 3 - Creating Amazon EventBridge Schedules.md

 <li>In the <strong>Review and create schedule</strong> page, review the details of your schedule.
 In each section, you can choose Edit to go back to that step and edit its details.</li><br>
 <li>Choose <strong>Create schedule</strong> to finish creating your new schedule.</li><br>
 <li>You can view a list of your new and existing schedules on the <strong>Schedules</strong> page.
 Under the <strong>Status</strong> column, verify that the new schedule is <strong>Enabled</strong>.</li><br>
+<strong>NOTE:</strong><br>
-<strong>NOTE:</strong> To verify that your schedule invokes the Amazon Lambda target and starts the EC2 instance, check the status the EC2 around set trigger time.<> OR
+To verify that your schedule invokes the Amazon Lambda target and starts the EC2 instance, check the status the EC2 around set trigger time.<br>
+<p align= "center">OR</p>
 You can also check CloudWatch logs for more information.